jul0105/last-byte.github.io/_posts/2020-05-09-offops-in-ad-1.md

 |:--:|
 | *I was hoping for another kind of "internals"* |

-Jokes aside, _pass-the-hash_ (PtH) and _overpass-the-hash_ (OPtH) are actually two different attack techniques: the old PtH involved directly authenticating to a host by literally sending the password hash to the host during the authentication process, while OPtH is way more subtle as it abuses the first step of Kerberos authentication.
+Jokes aside, _pass-the-hash_ (PtH) and _overpass-the-hash_ (OPtH) are actually two different attack techniques: the old PtH involved directly authenticating to a host by literally sending the password's hash to the host during the authentication process, while OPtH is way more subtle as it abuses Kerberos authentication.

 ## The shared secret problem